2024 NFL Mock Draft – Round 1 (1-16) – Charlie Campbell

 10. NFL Team Logo for Jets New York Jets: Brock Bowers, TE, Georgia

-The Jets need more weapons for Aaron Rodgers.
+I’ve heard the Jets are inclined to take Brock Bowers or Rome Odunze if they can’t trade down.
+The Jets need more playmakers for Aaron Rodgers.
 Here’s a mismatch weapon.

 For the NFL, Bowers is a mismatch receiver who offers quickness, exceptional route-running, great hands, and phenomenal ability after the catch.
 He could be a dynamic receiving weapon as a pro.
 When it comes to blocking, Bowers fights hard and does pretty well.
 However, he is undersized for the NFL and could have issues as an in-line blocker against defensive linemen as a pro.
 In 2023, Bowers recorded 56 receptions for 714 yards and six touchdowns.
 He missed some time with a high ankle sprain.
 Bowers was a freshman sensation for the Bulldogs in 2021 and was a huge receiving weapon in helping them win their first National Championship since 1980.
 Immediately, Bowers (6-3, 243) was a mismatch threat with excellent speed, athleticism, and run-after-the-catch ability.
 In 2021, Bowers recorded 56 receptions for 882 yards and 13 touchdowns.
 He totaled 63 receptions in 2022 for 942 yards and seven touchdowns.